Brazil cancels decree barring sugarcane cultivation in the Amazon

 By Marcelo Teixeira

-SAO PAULO, Nov 6 (Reuters) - Brazil has canceled a 10-year-old ban on sugarcane cultivation in its Amazon rainforest and central wetlands, the government gazette said on Wednesday, a move environmentalists criticized as another assault on the country's sensitive ecosystems.
+SAO PAULO, Nov 6 (Reuters) - Brazil has canceled a 10-year-old ban on sugarcane cultivation in its Amazon rainforest and central wetlands, the government gazette said on Wednesday, which environmentalists criticized as another assault on the country's sensitive ecosystems.

-The government said the decision, signed by President Jair Bolsonaro and the ministries of economy and agriculture, was taken because the 2009 decree was obsolete and other regulatory instruments, such as the new forest law and the RenovaBio program, were more efficient for this type of oversight.
+The government did not explain its decision, which was signed by President Jair Bolsonaro and the ministries of Economy and Agriculture.

-Although areas under sugarcane cultivation are being reduced in Brazil, green groups worry that the crop could eventually be planted in recently cleared areas in the Amazon, the world's largest rainforest.
+Although areas under sugarcane cultivation are currently being reduced in Brazil, green groups worry that the crop could eventually be planted in recently cleared areas in the Amazon, the world's largest rainforest, or parts of the Cerrado regions.

-Environmentalists said the decision was another step by the Bolsonaro government to reduce protections for the Amazon, whose preservation is considered important to control emissions of greenhouse gases.
+Environmentalists said the decision to reverse the 2009 decree was another step by the Bolsonaro government to reduce protections for the Amazon, whose preservation is considered important to control emissions of greenhouse gases.

-Ending the prohibition will expose the Amazon and other vulnerable areas to "predatory economic expansion," Brazil's Climate Observatory, a network of green groups including the World Wildlife Fund, Conservation International and others, said in a statement.
+Ending the prohibition will expose the Amazon and other vulnerable areas to "predatory economic expansion," Brazil's Climate Observatory, a network of green groups including WWF, Conservation International and others, said in a statement.

 Brazil's cane industry group Unica on Wednesday called the ban anachronistic and said that other tools, such as the new Brazilian Forest Code, were sufficient to regulate agricultural activities in environmentally vulnerable areas.